-Andrew Armitage and Diane Keeble-Allen Anglia Ruskin University, Essex, UK
+Andrew Armitage, Diane Keeble-Ramsay (Management and Educational Development, Anglia Ruskin University, England CM1 ISQ, UK)

-Abstract: The diversity of sources of literature within the management disciplines has resulted in a growing need for a systematic methodology to map the territory of its associated theories and models.
-As such, when scoping out a doctoral or policy based study the Structured Literature Review (SLR) as espoused by Tranfield et al (2003) can be considered as a means by which critical literature central to and underpinning the research can be rigorously and systematically mapped out.
-However, there is little guidance, or evidence, of this being the case when undertaking small scale projects for example undergraduate or masters degree dissertations.

-This paper reports four case studies using semi-structured interviews of master's degree students following management programmes who undertook a Structured Literature Review (SLR) based dissertation and the issues and problems they had to encounter during their journey.
-The findings from the case studies suggest that Tranfield et al's (2003) approach to SLR's, whilst suited to doctoral level and policy based research is not appropriate when dealing with undergraduate and masters dissertations and projects.
-The case study findings identified that these students conducting a SLR had to deal with a new set of conceptual, methodological and data collection problems relating to this 'unorthodox' approach to conducting a postgraduate research dissertation.
-The findings show that students had to confront new paradigms of enquiry that are not normally taught or found in 'traditional' research texts and research methods courses that are taught on degree programmes.
-However, the findings do reveal that students gained a greater depth and insight into the subject they were researching through a more rigorous and structured approach.

-The paper then presents alternative remedies by way of the Rapid Structured Literature Review (RSLR) research strategy which is argued as an appropriate approach in conducting small scale literature based research projects when used with undergraduate and master's degree students rather than the SLR espoused by Tranfield et al (2003) which is better suited for other types of research such as doctoral and policy based activities.
+Abstract: A diversity of sources of literature encompassed by the management disciplines appears to result in a growing need for a systematic methodology to map the territory of management theory.
+As such, when scoping out a study, structured literature review (SLR) can be considered as a means by which any critical, central literature might be considered.
+However, there is little guidance, or evidence, of this being undertaken for the purposes of small scale projects such as undergraduate or masters' dissertations.
+This paper reports four case studies of master's degree students following management programmes of undertaking a structured literature review (SLR) and the issues and problems they had to encounter during their journey.
+The findings from the case studies suggest that in terms of time to complete and the volume of output required in terms of word count, Tranfield, et al's (2003) approach to SLR's, whilst suited to doctoral level research is not appropriate generally when dealing with undergraduate and masters research projects.
+Therefore, this paper provides accounts of the experiences of four students who undertook SLR for their undergraduate or master's degree dissertation.
+The paper identifies that these students had to deal with a new set of conceptual problems relating to this "unorthodox" approach to a postgraduate research dissertation in coming to terms with new paradigms of enquiry that are not normally taught as part of a traditional research methods course.
+This was despite gaining a greater depth of insight into the subject area through a more rigorous and structured manner.
+The paper presents alternative remedies by way of a rapid structured literature review (RSLR) model.
+This would appear to be more appropriate to the conducting of small scale literature based research projects when used with undergraduate and master's degree students than SLR identified for other research activities.

-Keywords: Literature-based research, systematic literature reviews, synthesis, rapid structured literature reviews
+Key words: systematic literature reviews; synthesis; rapid structured literature reviews